ccssmnn/tilly/README.md

 # Tilly

-Tilly is an open-source personal relationship manager that helps you stay connected with the people who matter most.
-Built as a React PWA with client-side sync, offline-first design, and optional agentic AI assistance.
+Tilly is an open-source relationship journal that helps you stay connected with the people who matter most.
+Built as a React PWA with client-side sync, offline-first design, realtime collaboration, and optional agentic (and actually useful) AI assistance.

 **Try it live:** [tilly.social](https://tilly.social)